quintus5/Lightstage-Classifier/README.md

 Copyright (c) 2020 Taihua Wang

-This toolbox is associated with the paper "Multiplexed illumination for classifying visually similar objects" The toolbox includes functions need for optimising lighting patterns for optimum classification result.
+This source code is associated with the paper "Multiplexed illumination for classifying visually similar objects".
+It includes functions needed for optimising multipelxed lighting patterns for optimum classification result.

 For associated datasets, visit: [here](https://google.com) For associated work, visit: [here](https://google.com)